Orange County Burglary Attorneys

-Providing Effective Defense Throughout Orange County, Riverside, San Bernardino & Los Angeles
+Providing Effective Defense Throughout Riverside, San Bernardino & Los Angeles

-If you’re in need of legal representation, call (844) 285-9559 for a free consultation to help alleviate your fears and determine what options are available.
+If you’re in need of legal representation, call our Orange County burglary defense lawyers at (844) 285-9559 for a free consultation to help alleviate your fears and determine what options are available.

 California Burglary Defined

 California PC 459 defines burglary as entering a structure (i.e., residence, commercial property, vehicle, room, storage facility, or other structure) with the intent to commit a crime or felony (i.e., theft, robbery, assault, rape, homicide, vandalism, arson, etc.).
-Because burglaries can be charged as misdemeanors or felonies depending on the circumstances, you need an experienced criminal defense attorney to represent you to protect your legal rights.
+Because burglaries can be charged as misdemeanors or felonies depending on the circumstances, you need an experienced Orange County burglary attorney to represent you to protect your legal rights.